Dallinger/Dallinger/docs/source/heroku_redis.rst

 --------------

 To run experiments locally or on the internet, you will need the Heroku Command Line Interface installed, version 3.28.0 or better.
-If you want to launch experiments on the internet you will also need a Heroku.com account, but this is not needed for local debugging.
+If you want to launch experiments on the internet, then you will also need a Heroku.com account, however this is not needed for local debugging.

 To check which version of the Heroku CLI you have installed, run:
 ::